Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons: Conclusions and discussion

 $\bullet$ We calculated the slopes of the dark matter component of the IllustrisTNG ETGs and their corresponding dark matter only counterparts over the same radial ranges used for the measurements of their total slopes.
 The slopes of the dark matter only halos were in general shallower than their full physics counterparts and possessed larger intrinsic scatter in comparison (see Fig.~\ref{fig:denprof_DMO} and Table~\ref{tab:denprof_DMO}).
 The inner slopes of the best fit gNFW profile were shallower than the total power-law density slopes, and the FP inner slopes were much steeper than the standard NFW profile, indicative of halo contraction.

 $\bullet$ The dark matter profile inner slope is anti-correlated with the halo mass in the FP run, and shows almost no correlation with the halo mass in the DMO run.
 The trends were in good agreement with the observed and simulated datasets (see Fig.~\ref{fig:gam_m200_fp}).
 The total density slope $\gamma^{\prime}$ is positively correlated with the FP inner slope $\Gamma_{\mathrm{FP}}^{\prime}$ and anti-correlated with the halo mass (see Fig.~\ref{fig:Gg}).
-We suggest that the prior of the dark matter profile inner slope should be broadened to [$0$, $2$] in dynamic modeling studies.
+We suggest that the prior of the dark matter profile inner slope of the gNFW profile should be broadened to [$0$, $2$] in dynamic modeling studies.

 $\bullet$ The dark matter inner slope is anti-correlated with the halo concentration parameter (see Fig.~\ref{fig:gam_m200_DMO}), indicating non-universal representation of dark matter halos by the gNFW profile, possibly due to different environment and merger history issues (see Fig.~\ref{fig:CM} for an illustration).
 Comparison of the $\gamma_{\mathrm{mw}}^{\prime}-f_{\mathrm{DM}}$ with semi-analytical models and observations revealed that the dark matter halos of the IllustrisTNG ETGs are indeed contracted.
-The IllustrisTNG ETGs with smaller stellar mass and central dark matter fraction have more significant contraction, while the ETGs with larger stellar mass and central dark matter fraction show little to no contraction (see Fig.~\ref{fig:AC}).
-The halo contraction level of the IllustrisTNG ETGs is mass dependent and is consistent with the indications of the IllustrisTNG galaxy dark matter fractions presented in \citep{2018MNRAS.481.1950L}.
+The IllustrisTNG ETGs with smaller stellar mass and central dark matter fraction have more significant contraction, while the ETGs with larger stellar mass and central dark matter fraction are consistent with no contraction or even slight expansion (see Fig.~\ref{fig:AC}).
+The halo contraction level of the IllustrisTNG ETGs is mass- and baryon fraction- dependent (Fig.~\ref{fig:esf},\ref{fig:AC}).
+It is consistent with the indications of the IllustrisTNG galaxy dark matter fractions presented in \citep{2018MNRAS.481.1950L}, and indicates that the presence of baryons and their related feedback processes could back-react on the galaxy's halo to further alter the total density profile through halo response.

+$\bullet$ There are also a small number of low mass ETGs that show fiducial halo expansion, due to a flattened core in the central stellar density profile (Fig.~\ref{fig:AC}).
+The mass weighted total density slope $\gamma^{\prime}_{\mathrm{mw}}$ varies with radius in these galaxies, and we suggest making multi-aperture measurements for obtaining the $\gamma^{\prime}_{\mathrm{mw}}$ of ETGs in future observations.